The 8 Email Marketing mistakes you should avoid to expand your portfolio of industrial customers

 Clicking on this button or other device will take prospects to your landing page to fill out a form, where you can collect their invaluable information.

-For maximum efficiency, a CTA must be simple to understand and identify, while enabling recipients to easily perform the expected action.
+For maximum efficiency, a CTA must be simple to understand and identify.
+Recipients can easily perform the expected action.

 6 – Using broken links in the email

-To avoid this type of problem, click on the links before you send out your emails.
+To avoid this Email Marketing mistake, click on the links before you send out your emails.

 Email marketing platforms and professional providers always check links before firing off their emails.

 Studies have shown that one in two B2B emails is opened with a cell phone.

 With 5G arriving on the scene, the use of smartphones is likely to move up a gear, so make sure you don’t miss the boat!

 If you fail to plan for a responsive version, you could cut off half of your potential audience.